Knowledge and Provenance Substrate¶

 - Transparent (

-ProjectAwareMemoryFacade): the facade fans out viaasyncio.TaskGroupto the agent's own memories, project living-docs, AND the knowledge namespace, merging by descending relevance.
+ProjectAwareMemoryFacade): the facade fans out viaasyncio.TaskGroupto the agent's own memories, project living-docs, the knowledge namespace, AND the project brain, merging by descending relevance.
 An agent gets cited corpus hits without calling any special tool. - Explicit (

 SearchKnowledgeTool, MCPknowledge:search): an agent or operator runs a corpus-only query.